India-China standoff: BJP postpones all rallies, political events in tribute to Army officials

 New Delhi, June 18: The BJP has decided to defer all its political events, including its virtual rallies, for the next two days to pay homage to the bravehearts of the Indian Army who lost their lives in the face-off with China in Galwan Valley.

-Taking to Twitter, BJP national president, JP Nadda said, "The supreme sacrifice of our brave soldiers while guarding our motherland in Galwan valley will always be remembered.
+Taking to Twitter, BJP national president, J P Nadda said, "The supreme sacrifice of our brave soldiers while guarding our motherland in Galwan valley will always be remembered.
 The nation is indebted to them.
 I pay homage to the martyrs."

 The supreme sacrifice of our brave soldiers while guarding our motherland in Galwan valley will always be remembered.
 The nation is indebted to them.
 I pay homage to the martyrs.— Jagat Prakash Nadda (@JPNadda) June 18, 2020